bparanj/crystal/computer/electronics/components/zener-diode.md

    - It causes injection of minority carriers across the junction.

 10. Opposite of reverse bias:
-    - Contrasts with reverse bias, where voltage is applied in the opposite direction, typically blocking current flow.
+    - Contrasts with reverse bias, where voltage is applied in the opposite direction,  blocking current flow.

 Understanding forward bias is crucial for designing and analyzing electronic circuits involving semiconductor devices.

 Reverse bias doesn't necessarily mean negative voltage in all cases.
 Here's a more nuanced explanation:

 1. For diodes:
-   - Reverse bias typically means applying a negative voltage to the anode (p-type) and a positive voltage to the cathode (n-type).
+   - Reverse bias  means applying a negative voltage to the anode (p-type) and a positive voltage to the cathode (n-type).
    - So in this common case, yes, it involves a negative voltage relative to the diode's normal orientation.

 2. Voltage reference: